 "In 1992 [sic], medical researchers at McMaster University in Ontario, Canada first defined evidence-based medicine (EBM) in the biomedical literature.
 The concept was based on advances in clinical research - clinical trials, clinical epidemiology, and meta-analysis - in which the limits of individual expertise were recognized."

 In 2007, the British Medical Journal hailed the development of evidence-based medicine by researchers at McMaster University as one of the 15 greatest medical breakthroughs of the last 166 years...
 Experts at Johns Hopkins University, the University of Calgary and the University of California argued in support of evidence-based medicine as the top milestone.
 They said without this advance from McMaster University the health of many would have suffered.

-The purpose of this three-hour Post-Course is to provide exposure to core concepts and steps in EBHC curriculum development and very practical approaches to curriculum implementation.
-The 3 hours will be structured in 2 parts.
+The purpose of this 3-1/2 hour Post-Course is to provide exposure to core concepts and steps in EBHC curriculum development and very practical approaches to curriculum implementation.
+The Course will be structured in 2 parts.

 Following the Post-Course, participants will be able to:

 Post-Course Registration Information